 - "They Hold Their Liquor" had questions about bottles, barrels, and Bob & Doug McKenzie.

 - "They're All Ears" gave questions on Dumbo, Mr. Spock, and Clark Gable.

 - The category "Ventriloquist Dummies" gave questions on Charlie McCarthy, Lambchop, and Milli Vanilli.

-- Keep Circulating the Tapes: It hasn't been seen since its original run, but prominently displaying the airdate in each episode makes collecting pretty easy.
+- Keep Circulating the Tapes: The Challengers hasn't been seen since its original run, but prominently displaying the airdate in most episodes makes collecting pretty easy.

 - The only episodes that didn't have an airdate shown were the Sneak Preview shownote , the weeklong Teachers Tournamentnote , and both weeklong Invitational Tournamentsnote .